LukeGrahamLandry/forge-modding-tutorial/text tutorials/tutorials/4 Basic Structures.md

 Make a new package called world and in that one called stuctures.
 In that package make a class called StructureNameStructure (change StructureName to something of your choice, I called mine House).

-The code for this class is [here](https://github.com/LukeGrahamLandry/forge-modding-tutorial/blob/master/src/main/java/com/lukegraham/firstmod/world/structures/HouseStructure.java) but I'll explain what it's doing.
+The code for this class is on github: [HouseStructure.java](https://github.com/LukeGrahamLandry/forge-modding-tutorial/blob/master/src/main/java/com/lukegraham/firstmod/world/structures/HouseStructure.java), but I'll explain what it's doing.
 All you have to change is:

 ```
 HouseStructure    -> StructureNameStructure